 In Canada there are two types of limited partnerships with similar names which are confusing because they are quite different.
-Also partnerships are a provincially regulated form of business and thus things can be different from province to province.
+Partnerships are a provincially regulated form of business and thus things can be different from province to province.
 One type of limited partnership is a limited liability partnership (LLP).
 It is an entity within which your liability to the firm or its creditors can be limited to the amount you have invested.
-In Canada, a limited liability partnership is only available to groups of professionals such as lawyers, accountants and doctors.
-Some provinces limit this type of partnership entity even further.